GeoPrince/Mining_Decision_Support_Model_through_Cost_Benefit_Analysis.ipynb/README.md

 # Mining_Decision_Support_Model_through_Cost_Benefit_Analysis.ipynb
 Cost-Benefit Analysis for mining decision support: The proposed Cost-Benefit Analysis (CBA) model offers a rational and comprehensive approach to mining decision-making.
 By integrating factors such as remediation costs, health treatment costs, and ecosystem services valuation, the model provides a holistic perspective.
+The extremely high health risks and costs associated with heavy metal contamination, as revealed in the analysis, argue for a careful reconsideration of mining activities in Santa Cruz.